AlexSafatli/interview-prep/README.md

 ## Comment Notation

 Certain shorthand is used in some comments.
-For example, `REP` indicates that a particular problem or structure in code has been found in another resource or problem set.
+For example, `@REP` indicates that a particular problem or structure in code has been found in another resource or problem set.
 This is followed by where and how it can be found in that resource.